Catch Those Carp!

 Photo courtesy of TWRA

-Three of four invasive species of Asian carp—bighead carp, silver carp and black carp— are relatively new to the system and pose the biggest threat.
-Grass carp—also known as white amur—are the fourth species and are commonly used as biological control for aquatic nuisance plant species.
+Three of four invasive species of Asian carp—bighead carp, silver carp, and black carp— are relatively new to the system and pose the biggest threat.
+Grass carp—also known as white amur—is the fourth species and is commonly used as a biological control for aquatic nuisance plant species.
 Grass carp pose little threat to the Valley’s waterways in comparison to the three other species.

-Although these nuisance carp cannot swim into all reservoirs, they could be unintentionally introduced by fisherman.
+Although these nuisance carp cannot swim into all reservoirs, they could be unintentionally introduced by fishermen.

 “We are asking people to be cautious when they are harvesting live bait,” says Frank Fiss, TWRA chief of Fisheries.
 “Small carp look very similar to threadfin shad and gizzard shad, and we don’t want anyone to mistake them and accidentally move them to new waters.”

 To control Asian carp in TVA reservoirs where they are already established, like Kentucky Lake, TWRA is providing commercial fishing and bow fishing incentives to encourage carp harvest.
 This is a strategic effort to reduce the threat to boaters and aquatic resources.

 The silver carp is the species most concerning to boaters’ safety.

 “We want boaters to be aware that these fish jump,” Fiss explains.
 “It is not like the fish target you, but people should be wary of their random jumps.
 Anyone hit by large carp could be injured.”